ibm-cloud-docs/vmwaresolutions/archiref/vcsicp/vcsicp-arch-overview-solution.md

 ### Management Node

 A management node is an optional node that hosts only management services such as monitoring, metering, and logging.
 By configuring dedicated management nodes, you can prevent the master node from becoming overloaded.
-You can enable the management node only during ICP installation.
+You can enable the management node only during {{site.data.keyword.icpfull_notm}} installation.

 ###	Vulnerability Advisor Node

 A Vulnerability Advisor node is an optional node that is used for running the Vulnerability Advisor services.
 Vulnerability Advisor services are resource-intensive.
 If you use the Vulnerability Advisor service, specify a dedicated VA node.

-The following VMs specifications are required for a Highly Available ICP instance:
+The following VMs specifications are required for a Highly Available {{site.data.keyword.icpfull_notm}} instance:

-Table 3.
-ICP virtual machine specifications
+Table 3. {{site.data.keyword.icpfull_notm}} virtual machine specifications

 Node | 	Instances	| IP	| CPU	| RAM (GB)	| DISK (GB)
 :-----|------------:|:----|----:|----------:|----------:|